preciofishbone/OmniaDocsG2/working-with-processes-v7/authoring-processes-v7/working-with-drafts-processes/save-check-in-discard-authoring-processes/index.rst

-Save, check in or discard when authoring a process in Omnia 7.0
+Save, check in or discard when authoring a process in Omnia v7
 ==================================================================

+This page applies to Omnia 7.0 and later.

 When you edit a draft changes are saved automatically and it is noted this way: